paralect/ship/doc/docs/deployment/kubernetes/aws.md

 ![Init project](/img/deployment/aws/init-project.png)

-You will have next project structure.
+You will have the next project structure.

 ```shell
 /my-app